francisvtran/NovoWeatherApp/README.md

 ```
 to start the server.

-You should be all set to start inputting ZIP codes and seeing weather in different locations!
+You should be all set to start inputting ZIP codes and see weather in different locations!
 ## Running Tests

 To run all tests, run the following command